Richard-Frost/Richard-Frost.github.io/_posts/2021-06-01-that_family_app.markdown

 ```

 I also included a scope method on the Playdate model.
 It works with the bored attribute which is a boolean reflecting a child's current state.
 It let's other parents know that you're child is bored and looking for a friend to play with.
-The scope method #

 *app/models/child.rb*
 ```